 A connection string is sometimes a bit obscure.
 Do I need ODBC or OLE DB?
 When you need one and Google for it, you often find old ones that either don’t work at all anymore, or are not optimal.
 This article provides you with a couple of ASP.NET to SQL Server connection string examples, and as a bonus for ASP to MySQL too.

 Whenever you need to test your ASP.NET connection to your MySQL database, using ODBC, you can use the following C# test script.
 Currently it uses MySQL ODBC 8.0 Unicode Driver, but you can easily change the version used.
 As a bonus it prints some connection information and it requires an SSL connection to your MySQL database (

-Users can install and run multiple versions of the .NET Framework on their computers.
-When you develop or deploy your app, you might need to know which .NET Framework versions are installed on the user’s computer.
-Note that the .NET Framework consists of two main components, which are versioned separately:
+Users can install and run multiple .NET Framework versions on their computers.
+When you develop or deploy your app, you might need to know which .NET versions are installed on the user’s computer.

-How to remove HTTP response headers in IIS 7, 7.5, 8.0, 8.5, and ASP.NET.
-Windows Server IIS loves to tell the world that a website runs on IIS, it does so with the Server header in the HTTP response, as shown below.
+Windows Server IIS loves to tell the world that a website runs on IIS.
+It does so with the Server header in the HTTP response, as shown below.
 In this post I’ll show you how to remove response server headers in IIS.
-You don’t want to give hackers too much information […]
+You don’t want to give hackers too much information about your servers, heh? ;-).

 Simple MySQL connection test from your website with ASP.NET, PHP & classic ASP.
 Whenever you need a MySQL connectivity test from a website or server, it’s handy to have various test scripts nearby.
 Whether it is because you are setting up a new website or you have just installed a new server and are running your tests.